NC81/OCR-Table-P14/README.md

 This student project is a React Table library converted from this [jQuery plugin](https://github.com/DataTables/DataTables.git).

-It's optimized to render data update without re-rendering rows.
+It's optimized to render live data updates without re-rendering rows.

 ## Technologies